The following questions may sound silly. But let’s say that you just booked a new web design project. Now, ask yourself:

 Features Should Have a Purpose

-Microinteractions, for instance, can be a great way to help guide users along in completing desired tasks.
-Or, the use of animation can help call attention to an important piece of information.
-It’s all about picking the right time and place for their use.
+Microinteractions, for instance, can be a great way to guide users along a path.
+They can make processes more intuitive.
+And animation can call attention to an important piece of information.
+It’s all about picking the right time and place for using them.

-But when we take the time to consider what a project really needs, it’s likely that many (if not all) of these extras can be left out.
 A good rule of thumb: If it doesn’t add anything useful to the final product, it doesn’t belong.

 Design for Your Project, Not Your Portfolio

 Great design exists to make things better.
 However, getting there takes a lot of thought and some soul-searching.

 In the end, it’s about finding the right solutions for the task at hand.
 Having an impressive portfolio means a lot to our success.
 But doing right by our clients means even more.

 With that in mind, it’s OK if your portfolio is missing those trendy features.
 Maybe you haven’t found the right time yet.
 There may be an opportunity to implement them down the road.